Revolut

 How Nikolay Storonsky built an app that converted currency at real-time interbank rates and scaled it into a global digital bank.

-In two thousand and fourteen, Nikolay Storonsky moved money from London to America and paid twenty percent in exchange fees.
-Currency conversion was a commodity but banks charged as though it was magic.
+In 2014, Nikolai Storonsky moved money from London to America and paid 20% in exchange fees.
+Currency conversion was a commodity, but banks charged as though it was magic.
 Storonsky built an app that converted at real-time rates instantly.
 He saved hundreds monthly on his own transfers.
 He had a tool that could scale.
-Revolut launched in two thousand and fifteen as a free app with perfect exchange rates and zero fees.
+Storonsky and Vlad Yatsenko launched Revolut in July 2015 as a free app with perfect exchange rates and zero fees.
 Banks made money on spreads.
 Revolut made nothing.
 But Storonsky understood that fees were not the revenue model.
 Scale was.
-Free banking attracted young Europeans to avoid exchange fees when traveling.
-By month six, fifty thousand users.
-By year two, a million.
+Free banking attracted young Europeans to avoid exchange fees when travelling.
+By month 6, 50,000 users.
+By year 2, a million.

 Watch the full reel free on MoonReelz — moonreelz.com